Introduction

 Judicial Hearings (Formal)

 The burden of proof used in all conduct cases under this code is "preponderance of the evidence."
 The term "preponderance of the evidence" means that the evidence, considered as a whole, indicates that it is more likely than not that the alleged behavior did violate this Code of Conduct.
 The burden of proof rests with the institution throughout the process.
-The charged student is presumed to be not in violation, and their responsibility must be established to the satisfaction of the student conduct body by a preponderance of the evidence.
+The charged student is presumed to be not in violation, and their responsibility must be established to the satisfaction of the Professionalism and Ethics Review Board by a preponderance of the evidence.

 A. Hearing Notification

 Students who request a formal hearing, or where one is required by the chair, will be afforded reasonable written notice at least five (5) business days prior to the hearing.
-The student may waive this right and request a hearing sooner, which will be subject to student conduct body availability.
+The student may waive this right and request a hearing sooner, which will be subject to Professionalism and Ethics Review Board availability.
 Written notice shall include:

 - A statement of the time, place, and nature of the hearing, including a description of whether the hearing will be conducted at NYIT College of Osteopathic Medicine with the parties physically present, or remotely.

-- If being conducted remotely, the notice will describe the technology/platform being used, which will ensure that the student conduct body and parties are able to simultaneously see and hear a party or witness while they are speaking.
+- If being conducted remotely, the notice will describe the technology/platform being used, which will ensure that the Professionalism and Ethics Review Board and parties are able to simultaneously see and hear a party or witness while they are speaking.

 - Parties may request an in-person or remote hearing format, but it is ultimately within the discretion of the chair.